tlevine/wetlands/readme.md

 Architecture
 ---------

-The program uses a simple message queue (`bucketwheel.py`) running on top of SQLite.
+The program uses a simple message queue (actually more like a mosh pit) called Bucket Wheel that runs atop
+SQLite.
 The queue makes writing the scraper convenient, but it is not threadsafe, just so you know.

 Tables are mapped to Python classes, one class for each type of document.